 The ARRL Assistant District Emergency Coordinator (ADEC) is appointed at the option of the Section Emergency Coordinator (SEC), to assist in the support of local District Emergency Coordinators (DECs) in a defined district.
-The ADEC is appointed to work closely with the DEC in all matters pertaining to emergency communications and the Amateur Radio Emergency Service (ARES[®]) on a Section-wide basis.
+The ADEC is appointed to work closely with the DEC in all matters pertaining to emergency communications and the Amateur Radio Emergency Service (ARES®) on a Section-wide basis.
 There may be one or more ADECs in each Section of the ARRL Field Organization.

 Technician-class license or higher; full ARRL membership, and achievement of Level 3 qualifications.
-(Must, within the period of 1 year, from the issuance of this document or appointment as ADEC, whichever comes later, complete all of the requirements for Level 3 qualification).
+(Must, within the period of 1 year, from the issuance of this document or appointment as EC, whichever comes later, or such further time period as authorized by the SM, complete all of the requirements for Level 3 qualification.)